AdobeDocs/experience-manager-65.ko-KR/help/assets/scene7.md

 >
 >If your **[!UICONTROL Flyout]** component uses a custom size, then that custom size is used and responsive setup of the component is disabled.
 >
->If your **[!UICONTROL Flyout]** component uses the default size, as set in the **[!UICONTROL Design View]**, then the default size is used and the component stretches to accomodate the page layout size with responsive setup of the component enabled. 그러나 구성 요소의 응답형 설정에 대한 제한은 있습니다.
+>If your **[!UICONTROL Flyout]** component uses the default size, as set in the **[!UICONTROL Design View]**, then the default size is used and the component stretches to accomodate the page layout size with responsive setup of the component enabled. 그러나 구성 요소의 응답형 설정에는 제한이 있습니다.
 When the you use the **[!UICONTROL Flyout]** component with responsive setup, you should not use it with full page stretch.
 Otherwise, the **[!UICONTROL Flyout]** may extend beyond the page&#39;s right border.

 ![chlimage_1-228](assets/chlimage_1-228.png)